Hans930v/EFAC-A1/README.md

 # Work In Progress (WIP) - External Feeder-Assisted Filament Change for Bambu Lab A1 (EFAC-A1)

-> **Note**: This project is currently a **Work In Progress**.
+> **NOTE**: This project is currently a **Work In Progress**.
 Some features are not yet implemented or require further testing.
 Please proceed with caution and ensure you understand the setup before implementation.

-EFAC-A1 provides AMS-like behavior using an external feeder, without using the AMS port, AMS firmware, or internal printer hardware.
-This system is fully software-safe, supports multi-filament setups, and works seamlessly with Bambu Studio.
+EFAC-A1 enables an **AMS-like** filament change workflow using an external feeder, without modifying the printer’s firmware or using the AMS port.
+This system relies on a **custom Change Filament G-code** to communicate with the external feeder, making it a software-safe alternative to AMS.
+It supports multi-filament setups and works seamlessly with Bambu Studio.

 ## Why EFAC?
 - The Bambu Lab AMS is great, but not everyone can afford one.
 - EFAC mimics AMS behavior using external hardware or manual swaps.
 - Firmware‑safe: uses official AMS flush logic, so slicer reports stay accurate.
-- Tested: slicer said 8.99 g, actual model & waste weighed 9.00 g → only 0.01 g difference!
+- Tested: slicer said 8.99 g, actual model & waste weighed 9.00g (only 0.01 g difference!)

 ## How It Works
 EFAC-A1 uses external hardware to automatically change filaments, mimicking the AMS behavior on Bambu Lab printers.
 It integrates seamlessly with the EFAC custom G-code and works without requiring any changes to the printer’s firmware.